MonoMAC: Genetics

 12 distinct mutations in the GATA2 gene have been identified.
 They include missense mutations affecting the zinc finger-2 domain and insertion/deletion mutations leading to frameshifts and premature termination.

+Diagnosis

+Identification of associated mutations in the GATA2 gene is diagnostic.
+GATA2 sequencing is offered by the Molecular Diagnostics Laboratory at Hospital Sainte-Justine (CHUSJ), Mayo Clinic and LabCorp/Invitae.

 Treatment

 Bone marrow transplants are currently the only treatment.